ShirazSorijoun/WeRent/README.md

-# WeRent - Apartment Rental Platform
+# WeRent - Apartment Rental Platform (ServerSide)

 Welcome to WeRent, the apartment rental platform where owners can advertise their apartments, and renters can explore reviews from previous tenants to make informed decisions.

+By : Shani Yaish , Shiraz Sorijoun

 ## Introduction